marcduiker/azure-functions-university/lessons/durablefunctions/chaining-ts.md

 ## 5. Circuit Breaker - Dealing with Timeouts

 In this section we want to become even more resilient with respect to the called system.
 In this section we want to deal with the scenario that the system will not return any response in a meaningful time.
-As a consequence we want to abort the orchestration if a certain time threshold es exceeded.
-To achieve this we introduce a time out.
+As a consequence we want to abort the orchestration if a certain time threshold is exceeded.

 We have already seen in the retry scenario that a timer is used internally for dealing with retries, so we now make use of this functionality explicitly.
 To achieve this we use the [Function timeout](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-error-handling?tabs=javascript#function-timeouts).
 ### Steps